seangpachareonsub/honne/README.md

 ### Overview

 This is the final project of the Software Engineering bootcamp at GA London.
 The assignment was to create a full-stack application within one week, and I chose to take on the project solo.
-It allowed me to balance out my portfolio,having already developed two group projects but only one individually.
+It allowed me to balance out my portfolio, having already developed two group projects but only one individually.

 Honne is dating app that takes on a new approach and challenges the standard functionality of dating apps allowing users to connect on a deeper level.
 Users of the application are matched by answering a collection of questions set by other users and as a result, they can identify if their matches’ values and goals align with their own.
 All of this is achieved by using the Django REST framework with a PostgreSQL database and a React front-end.